dockergiant/rolldev/docs/environments/magento2.md

         mkdir -p ~/Sites/exampleproject
         cd ~/Sites/exampleproject

-2. From the root of your new project directory, run `env-init` to create the `.env` file with configuration needed for RollDev and Docker to work with the project.
+2. From the root of your new project directory, run `env-init` to create the `.env.roll` file with configuration needed for RollDev and Docker to work with the project.

         roll env-init exampleproject magento2

-    The result of this command is a `.env` file in the project root (tip: commit this to your VCS to share the configuration with other team members) having the following contents:
+    The result of this command is a `.env.roll` file in the project root (tip: commit this to your VCS to share the configuration with other team members) having the following contents:

         ROLL_ENV_NAME=exampleproject
         ROLL_ENV_TYPE=magento2